takuti/takuti.me/_content/en/now.md

 ### Accumulating more experience and knowledge in nature

-As a hiker and resident of the earth, I intentionally spend my spare time in nature as much as possible.
-For hiking, I'm an active follower of *[105 Hikes In and Around Southwestern British Columbia](https://105hikes.com/book/),* and I have done 26 hikes out of 105 as of writing.
-Meanwhile, my current objective is not only to explore as many local trails as possible but to deepen my knowledge & skill further.
-To be more precise, while continuously gaining practical tools like [Canadian Red Cross's Remote First Aid & CPR certificate](https://www.redcross.ca/training-and-certification/course-descriptions/first-aid-at-home-courses/wilderness-remote-first-aid-program), I'm recently learning more about environmental science to seek a way of making positive contributions to this beautiful planet.
+As a resident of the earth, I intentionally spend my spare time in nature as much as possible.
+When it comes to hiking, I'm an active follower of *[105 Hikes In and Around Southwestern British Columbia](https://105hikes.com/book/),* and I have done 28 hikes out of 105 so far.
+While I currently live outside of Canada, my passion for outdoor activities remains the same, and my goal is not only to explore as many local sites as possible but to enrich my knowledge & skills further.
+For example, I have recently upgraded my Canadian Red Cross's Remote First Aid certificate to the advanced Wilderness First Aid certificate.
+Meanwhile, I aim to learn [scuba diving in Lake Malawi](https://www.padi.com/diving-in/malawi/) sometime soon.